barumau/pandunia/eng/201_xula.md

 ### Asking questions

-Questions that can be answered by saying _yes_ or _no_ have the same pivot structure as requests with **cing**, which you learned in the previous lesson.
+Questions that can be answered by saying _yes_ or _no_ have the same pivot structure as requests with **ching**, which you learned in the previous lesson.
 Question sentences are introduced with **sual** = to ask.

 **mi sual tu yam chai.**